 $ sudo apt-get install python-setuptools

 Navigate to the sdk/python folder in your OpenSim installation.
-Assuming that OpenSim is installed into directory OPENSIM_INSTALL_DIR, perform the following:
+Assuming that OpenSim is installed into directory OPENSIM_INSTALL_DIR (by executing make install), perform the following:

 $ sudo python setup.py install